konstapoulos/cli-templates/README.md

   - ask user for secret data
   - perform http requests
   - keep cookie files
-  - run some other programs, supply args and get ouput
+  - run some other cli programs, supply args and get ouput
   - produce output in human and machine consumable way

 Most of command line tools require the same features.
-I was tired recalling and debugging this each time so I have created these templates.
+These template could save time
+from reimplementing basic functionality each time.